spex-xray/pyspextools/_sources/io.rst.txt

 .. _iomodule:

-pyspex.io: The SPEX data format
+The SPEX data format: pyspex.io
 ===============================

 This is a Python class to read, write and manipulate